Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Wavetrains

 The characteristic equation then reads

 with trace and determinant of $A(\nu,0)$

 In the last equation \eqref{e:psi} was used.

-The characteristic equation is also referred to as the \emph{complex dispersion relation}.
+The characteristic equation is also referred to as the \emph{complex (linear) dispersion relation}.
 The spectrum of $\calL$, for instance in $L^2(\R)$, consists of solutions for $\nu=\rmi \ell$ and is purely essential spectrum (in the sense that $\lambda-\calL$ is not a Fredholm operator with index zero).
 Indeed, setting $\nu=\rmi\ell$ corresponds to Fourier transforming in $y$ with Fouriermode $\ell$.
 Note that the solution $d(0,0)=0$ stems from spatial translation symmetry in $y$.

-The real part of solutions $\lambda$ of \eqref{e:disp} does not depend on $\cph$, which means that spectral stability is independent of $\cph$ and is therefore completely determined by $d_0(\lambda, \rmi \ell)=0$.
+For the same reason the real part of solutions $\lambda$ of \eqref{e:disp} for any given $\nu\in\rmi\R$ does not depend on $\cph$, which means that spectral stability is independent of $\cph$ and is therefore completely determined by $d_0(\lambda, \rmi \ell)=0$.

-First note the eigenvalues $A(0,0)$ are $0$ and $\alpha r^2(k^2-\mu)$ so that \emph{in the easy axis case $\mu<0$ all wavetrains are unstable}.
-In the easy plane case $\mu>0$ the wavetrains for $k^2 \leq \mu$ have a chance to be spectrally stable.
-In the following we therefore restrict to $\mu>0$ and $k^2<\mu$ and check the possible marginal stability configurations case by case.